-- Government departments and related national infrastructure - Regional communities (e.g. African Academy of Languages (ACALAN); South African Development Community - (SADC) - Civil societies (e.g. Greenpeace, Solomon Projects Language Academy) - Google, Apple, Facebook, Amazon, Microsoft.
-Centre for Digital Humanities University of Lagos (CEDHUL) and other global DH centres - Financial institutions and other private sector institutions, which could include corporations and organisations with large amounts of text/data (e.g. Saigen / insurance companies) - Other RIs in SARIR and CLARIN member countries - The people of South Africa - GLAM sector (galleries, libraries, archives, and museums) - Financial institutions and other private sector institutions, which could include corporations and organisations with large amounts of text/data (e.g. Saigen / insurance companies) - Language and culture entities not affiliated with a centre or university (e.g. The Zuid-Afrikahuis in Amsterdam) and other relevant international organisations / collections holding African materials - Researchers in countries similar to South Africa, for instance India, with many languages, many of them under-resourced.
-Several South American, but also European countries also fit this description - Academic associations: Southern African Linguistics and Applied Linguistics Society (SALALS), African Language Association of Southern Africa (ALASA), South African Association for Language Teaching (SAALT), Network for Digital Humanities in Africa, Digital Humanities Association of Southern Africa (DHASA), Alliance of Digital Humanities Organizations (ADHO)
+- Government departments and related national infrastructures - Regional communities (e.g. African Academy of Languages [ACALAN]; South African Development Community [SADC]) - Civil societies (e.g. Greenpeace, Solomon Projects Language Academy) - Google, Apple, Facebook, Amazon, Microsoft, the Centre for Digital Humanities University of Lagos (CEDHUL) and other global DH centres - Financial institutions and other private sector institutions, which could include corporations and organisations with large amounts of text/data (e.g. Saigen / insurance companies) - Other RIs in SARIR and the European Common Language Resources and Technology Infrastructure (CLARIN) and its member countries. and its member countries - The people of South Africa - GLAM sector (Galleries, Libraries, Archives, and Museums) - Language and culture entities not affiliated with a centre or university (e.g. the Zuid-Afrikahuis in Amsterdam) and other relevant international organisations / collections holding African materials - Researchers in countries similar to South Africa, for instance India, with many languages, many of them under-resourced.
+Several South American, and also European countries also fit this description - Academic associations: Southern African Linguistics and Applied Linguistics Society (SALALS), African Language Association of Southern Africa (ALASA), African Association for Lexicography (AFRILEX), South African Association for Language Teaching (SAALT), Network for Digital Humanities in Africa, Digital Humanities Association of Southern Africa (DHASA), Alliance of Digital Humanities Organizations (ADHO)

-The RI is fully funded by the DSI and, where possible, will partner with entities, individuals and institutions who share SADiLaR's mission and vision in order to best leverage limited funding.
+The RI is fully funded by the DSI and strives to partner with entities, individuals and institutions who share SADiLaR's mission and vision in order to best leverage limited funding.
 During the next five years, selected external funding applications will be submitted which align with the overall strategy.
 Commercialisation is foreseen to develop mainly in downstream activities within our stakeholder network.